flitvious/rtd-tomfoolery/source/how-to-tomfool.rst

 Three steps to tomfooling
 -------------------------

+.. ifconfig:: audience in ('newbies', 'default')

     Tomfooling is not so hard:

+.. ifconfig:: audience in ('master')

+    Tomfooling for general public is:

 #.
 Concentrate.
 #.
 Relax.
 #.
 Do whatever you want, unless it is not hard labor.